afwang/ogame-android-app/README.md

 - Extract names for planets.
 Add names to the TextViews on overview.

 - Add color to missions based on mission type, return status, and hostile/friendly status

+- Add elements to represent amount of resources on the planet.

+- Refactor the parseEvents() code in the OgameAgent.
+That thing is ugly.